 For centuries, religious and secular Islamic manuscripts have contained beautiful geometric decorations.
 Explore the history and construction of these traditional designs with Sughra Hussainy, a graduate of Turquoise Mountain Institute in Kabul, Afghanistan.
 Then, create designs with graph paper and a compass.

 This introductory course teaches the basic skills needed for drawing.
 Working with a variety of materials and techniques, including charcoal and pencils, students explore the rendering of geometric forms, volume, and perspective, with an emphasis on personal gesture marks.

 Popular theory on right side brain activity holds that the right brain is primarily responsible for the intuitive understanding of visual and spatial relationships.
 Designed to improve the way people see and record objects on paper, this class provides a set of visual exercises to help build the ability to draw.

-Learning the art of copying and develop your rendering and composition skills at the National Gallery of Art and the Smithsonian’s Freer Gallery, American Art Museum, and Natural History Museum.
+Guided by instructor Paul Glenshaw, learn the art of copying and develop your rendering and composition skills at the Smithsonian American Art Museum and National Portrait Gallery.
 (World Art History Certificate elective, 1/2 credit)